MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

   );
 ```

+### Rendering

-To send our game state from Web Assembly to WebGL, we create a [Javascript typed array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays) view of the web assembly memory, and pass that to our fragment shader (GPU code) via a texture. s
+To move the game state from Web Assembly to WebGL, we create a [Javascript typed array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays) view of the web assembly memory, and pass that to our fragment shader (GPU code) via a texture.

 ```javascript
 // Typed Array is not a copy, it's a view of our web assembly array